romenrg/evergreen-skills-developers/README.md

 This repository is a derivative work of the following article: "[What Makes a Great Software Engineer](https://www.romenrg.com/blog/2018/12/29/what-makes-a-great-software-engineer)".

 _This is a work in progress.
 Important knowledge might be missing, existing bullets can probably be improved and better grouping strategies could be found.
-For those reasons, any contributions (i.e. PRs) are welcome._ Please feel free to propose changes following [the contributing guideline](CONTRIBUTING.md).
+For those reasons, any contributions (i.e. PRs or issues) are welcome._ Please feel free to propose changes following [the contributing guideline](CONTRIBUTING.md).

 ## Table of contents